sebranchett/old-TUDlife/_posts/2018-06-25-Deep-Learning-Workshop.markdown

 If you’re in Delft, you could also consider signing up for the Jan’s Masters course: <http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=45093>

-If you’d like to enrol for upcoming workshops, please consult the ‘Upcoming events’ section of our website (under construction): <https://www.tudelft.nl/ict-innovation/>
+If you’d like to enrol for upcoming workshops, please consult the ‘Upcoming events’ section of our website: <https://www.tudelft.nl/ict-innovation/>

 # About the Author
 Susan Branchett is Expert Research Data Innovation in the ICT-Innovation department of the TU Delft.
 She has a Ph.D. in physics and many years’ experience in software development and IT.